Bank and Credit Union Mergers: Practical Advice for Executives

 Clients and members are likely not keeping tabs on merger operational readiness, but they’ll notice delays in communications and slowdowns in customer service.
 They can easily become irritated by a new, unfamiliar online user experience or have trouble accessing benefits or offerings.
 Such disruption isn’t uncommon during bank mergers, but if client trust is broken, it can be hard to rebuild.

 For both regulators and clients, transparency and communication are key.
-Institutions should establish communication plans for each.
+Institutions should establish communication plans for each, and the right transition partner should be able to lend their expertise to guide this process.
 For clients, communications should occur in tandem with an overly client-centric onboarding process so that clients can adjust to new systems in a guided, user-friendly manner.
 For regulators, communications should highlight the bank’s risk modeling initiatives, helping preserve ongoing confidence in the merger.

 Drawing Inspiration from Recent Client Successes